Ladybird eggs have started for the season

 Ladybirds are very effective predators of aphids but they may be harmed by pesticides.
 Direct spraying of infested plants and drift of pesticides from neighbouring areas should be avoided.

-Price is per container - each one contains approximately 30-50 ladybird eggs.
+Price is per container - each one contains approximately 20-30 eggs.

 Please bring your container and/or lid back into the store for reuse.

-The ladybird species is Common Spotted Ladybird, Harmonia conformis.
+The ladybird species, native to Australia, is Common Spotted Ladybird, Harmonia conformis.

 Danica McCorduodale is an entomologist and researcher at UWA.
 Prompted by her friend, Kirstie Pupazzoni who runs Kids Nature Club, she started breeding insects for education in 2020 to keep herself busy while being a stay at home parent to two young boys.
 She breeds the ladybirds in enclosures on the kitchen bench at her Como home.
 She also sells hugely popular ladybird lifecycle kits to schools.